sarasiarek-coder/Poland-economy-refugees-analysis-/README.md

 ## Project Structure
 - `data/` → datasets used in the analysis
-- `notebooks/` → Jupyter notebook with Python code and analysis
+- `notebooks/` → Google Colab notebook with Python code and analysis
 - `visuals/` → description of generated charts
 - `conclusions/` → economic interpretation
 - `requirements.txt` → Python libraries used